 The Hague Convention (Convention on the Civil Aspects of International Child Abduction)

-The Ministry of Foreign Affairs (Central Authority of Japan) has been holding seminars on the Hague Convention in several parts of the world.
-The aim of these seminars is primarily to raise awareness of Japanese nationals living outside Japan about the seriousness of international parental child abduction and thereby prevent future removal of children across borders.
+The Ministry of Foreign Affairs (Central Authority of Japan) holds seminars on the Hague Convention in several parts of the world.
+The aim of these seminars is primarily to provide accurate information about the 1980 Hague Convention and deepen understanding of the Convention among Japanese nationals abroad, thereby preventing parental removal of children across borders.

 The fiscal 2023